SOPSLab/AmoebotSim/docs/source/tutorials/tutorials.rst

     return maxDist;
   }

-With everything, metricsdemo.cpp should now look like this:
+With everything, your ``metricsdemo.cpp`` file should now look like this:

 .. code-block:: c++